-Rattlesnake Lodge Trail is a 3.9 mile moderately trafficked loop trail located near Weaverville, NC that features beautiful wild flowers and is rated as moderate.
+Rattlesnake Lodge Trail is a 3.9 mile moderately trafficked loop trail located near Weaverville, North Carolina that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail.